jesshaff/nodejs-README-generator-09/README.md

 ```

 ## Usage
-The following video demonstrates how to use the application, and provides an example README generated from using the application:
+The following video demonstrates how to use the application, and provides an example README generated from using the application.

 ## Contributing
 No contributions are needed at this time.